zencart/documentation/content/user/new_user_topics/change_header_logo.md

 To right align the logo use `float: right;`

 ## Admin Header
-A similar change should be made in `admin/includes/languages/lang.english.php`, which contains the same four PHP define statements.
+A similar change can be made on the admin side.
+These definitions are in `admin/includes/languages/lang.english.php`; they contain the same four PHP define statements.
 You might use a different image in your admin.
 The filename mentioned here refers to a *different* file and location than the one used above for the storefront.

-See notes below.
+To override these defintions, create a new file here: `admin/includes/languages/extra_defintions/lang.myChanges.php`.
+As long as the file is in the `extra_defintions` directory and starts with `lang.`, you can name it whatever you would like.
+Copy the code below, into the file, and you will now have overriden the admin image without modifying any core code:

 ```
+<?php
+    $define = [
         'HEADER_ALT_TEXT' => 'my new alt text',
         'HEADER_LOGO_IMAGE' => 'newlogo.png',
         'HEADER_LOGO_WIDTH' => '200',
         'HEADER_LOGO_HEIGHT' => '80',
+    ];
+    return $define;
 ```

 The image itself should be placed in the `admin/images/` folder.